 Defining the target market involves building a demographic profile of the prospective customer by taking into account criteria such as age, gender, marital status, lifestyles, shopping habits, etc.

 Common Advertising Methods

-- Newspaper advertising – While on the decline (U.S. newspaper ad revenue dropped by over 50% between 2006 and 2015) newspaper ads can still be an effective way to reach customers.
-Many municipalities have special interest newspapers which can used by businesses for local advertising.
+Newspaper advertising: While on the decline (U.S. newspaper ad revenue dropped by over 50% between 2006 and 2015) newspaper ads can still be an effective way to reach customers.
+Many municipalities have special interest newspapers which can be used by businesses for local advertising.

 With over 2 billion users of social networks, spending on social media ads alone has grown to over $35 billion in 2017 from virtually nothing in 2010 (spending doubled from 2014 to 2016).
-Social media is particularly popular with advertisers - with easy access to user demographic data (such as age, interests, spending habits, etc.) companies can finely tailor ads to the audience.
+Social media is particularly popular with advertisers, where easy access to user demographic data (such as age, interests, spending habits, etc.) companies can finely tailor ads to the audience.